Meet Our Team

 Integrative Neural Interface Lab

-Dr. Luan is an assistant professor in the Rice Department of Electrical and Computer Engineering.
+Dr. Luan is Assistant Professor in the Rice Department of Electrical and Computer Engineering.
 Her research focuses on the development of multimodal neural interfaces that combine the state-of-art electrical, optical and other technologies to monitor and manipulate brain activity.
 The application of these neurotechnology advancements enables the fundamental investigation of neurological disorders and the development of novel therapies.
 By developing and applying a more complete arsenal of novel tools, she hopes to provide a revolutionary multifaceted picture of the brain in health and in disease, and to seek new ways to better diagnose, treat, cure, and even prevent brain disorders.

 Marcia O’Malley, PhD